 February 26 -Toothbrush and toothpaste

 March 12 - Band-aids, first aid supplies, thermometers

 April 2 - Pillows and sheets (twin and full size)

 Easter Flowers The tradition of Easter Lilies in the church are a beautiful way to remember and honor loved ones.
 This year, we would like to add some additional seasonal color to the mix, so we will be offering Easter Lilies, Hydrangeas and Hyacinths.
 The cost per plant is $25.
 To reserve your Easter flowers, do the following:

 Sign up online, at the Connection Center, or call Louise Layman (540-442-1524)

 Pay for Easter Flowers (write your flower preference on the memo line).
 Place your check in the offering plate, or mail it to the church office (281 East Market Street, Harrisonburg 22801).
 Payments reserve flowers.

-Holy Week Schedule Mark your calendars for Holy Week Worship services this year!
+Holy Week Schedule Mark your calendars for Holy Week Worship services and activities this year!